DuendeSoftware/docs.duendesoftware.com/IdentityServer/v7/docs/content/quickstarts/js_clients/_index.md

 chapter = true
 +++

-# JavaScript/SPA Client Applications
+# Building Browser-Based Client Applications

-When building browser-based or SPA applications, there are two main styles: those with a backend and those without.
+When building browser-based or SPA applications using javascript, there are two main styles: those with a backend and those without.

-JavaScript applications **with a backend** are more secure, making it the recommended style.
+Browser-based applications **with a backend** are more secure, making it the recommended style.
 This style uses the ["Backend For Frontend" pattern](https://blog.duendesoftware.com/posts/20210326_bff/), or "BFF" for short, which relies on the backend host to implement all of the security protocol interactions with the token server.
 The *Duende.BFF* library is used in [this quickstart]({{< ref "js_with_backend.md" >}}) to easily support the BFF pattern.

-JavaScript applications **without a backend** need to do all the security protocol interactions on the client-side, including driving user authentication and token requests, session and token management, and token storage.
+Browser-based applications **without a backend** need to do all the security protocol interactions on the client-side, including driving user authentication and token requests, session and token management, and token storage.
 This leads to more complex JavaScript, cross-browser incompatibilities, and a considerably